ringpackages/deploy-ring/tutorials/ring_cloud_platforms.md

 ```
 The command will return a public URL for your service, which will look something like `your-app-name-production.up.railway.app`.

-**5. Visit Your Application**
+**7. Visit Your Application**

 You can now visit the `https://...up.railway.app` URL that was generated in the previous step to see your live Ring application.

-At any time, you can also open your project dashboard in the browser to view logs, settings, and find this domain again in the "Settings" tab of your service.
+At any time, you can also open your project dashboard in the browser to view logs, settings, and find this domain again.
 ```bash
 # This command opens your Railway project dashboard in the browser
 railway open
 ```
 ## 5. Conclusion

 This tutorial demonstrated how modern PaaS providers can eliminate nearly all the overhead of infrastructure management.